-DEO seeks to balance the HUD requirement that all projects meet the standard of cost reasonable and avoid waste, fraud and abuse while still providing sufficient funding to address unmet needs.
-Therefore, applicants in their submissions must provide evidence for how their programs and proposals will meet cost reasonableness and anti-fraud, waste and abuse standards.
+DEO seeks to balance the HUD requirement that all projects meet the standard of cost reasonable with providing sufficient funding to address unmet storm recovery and resilience needs.
+Therefore, applicants in their submissions must provide evidence for how their programs and proposals will meet cost reasonableness standards.

-The grantee must demonstrate the following by:
+The grantee must demonstrate cost-effective practices by:

-- Addressing a problem caused by Hurricane Michael that poses a significant risk to public health or safety if left unresolved; - Ensuring that total project cost will not exceed the anticipated value of the reduction in both direct damages and subsequent negative impacts to the area if future disaster were to occur; - Demonstrating that the project has been determined to be the most practical, effective, and environmentally-sound alternative after consideration of a range of options; - Demonstrating, to the extent practicable, that the project contributes to a long-term solution to the problem it is intended to address; and - Demonstrating that the project considers long-term changes to the areas and entities it impacts and has manageable future maintenance and modifications requirements.
+- 1. Addressing a problem caused by Hurricane Michael that poses a significant risk to public health or safety if left unresolved; - 2.
+Ensuring that total project cost will not does not exceed the anticipated value of the of the reduction in both direct damages and subsequent negative impacts to the area if future disaster were to occur; - 3.
+Demonstrating that the project has been determined to be the most practical effective, and environmentally-sound alternative after consideration of a range of options; - 4.
+Demonstrating that the project contributes, to the extent practicable, to a long-term solution to the problem it is intended to address; and - 5.
+Demonstrating that the project considers long-term changes to the areas and entities it protects and has manageable future maintenance and modifications requirements.